Internal Medicine

 to educate, mentor, and develop the next generation of Internal Medicine physicians fully qualified to deliver outstanding, efficient medical care with compassion, integrity, and respect.

-Located in the largest city on Interstate 4 between Orlando and Tampa and home to one of the busiest emergency departments is the United States, the Lakeland Regional Health (LRH) Internal Medicine Residency Program provides its trainees with robust exposure in a diverse multinational population resulting in a uniquely well-rounded training experience.
+Located in the largest city on Interstate 4 between Orlando and Tampa and home to one of the busiest emergency departments in the United States, the Lakeland Regional Health (LRH) Internal Medicine Residency Program provides its trainees with robust exposure in a diverse multinational population resulting in a uniquely well-rounded training experience.

 This ACGME-accredited program is designed to provide trainees with a wide array of clinical experiences and leadership skills aimed to develop tomorrow’s leaders in academic medicine.
 The residency program is tailored to a versatile balance of clinical excellence, academic pursuit, and resident well-being.